 The most common keto flu symptoms are sugar cravings, dizziness, irritability, poor focus and concentration, stomach pains, nausea, cramping, confusion, muscle soreness, and difficulty falling asleep.

 Some things that could be getting in your way while keto adapting are stress, high-intensity exercise, and eating too much protein.
-This is why it is important to eat the right amount of protein, do low-intensity exercise, sleep well, and meditate to help remedy the keto flu.
+This is why it is also important to eat the right amount of protein, do low-intensity exercise, sleep well, and meditate to help remedy the keto flu.

 For some people, going from eating as many carbohydrates as they want to eating less than 30 grams a day feels like crashing into a brick wall.
 To add insult to injury, the keto flu only gets worse no matter what they do to remedy it.